amakarj/react-weather-app/README.md

 #### Weather App with basic visualizing

-Here instead is a Weather App with applied CSS.
-CSS for this app has been quite basic.
+Here instead is a Weather App with applied CSS, which has been kept as quite basic but making the app look like something.
 Fonts have been resized, weighted, recolored and shadowed.
 There's a background color, which changes based on temperature.
 Information's been divided to own bordered flexboxes and it's styled to be clear.
-Like mentioned earlier, sections of code is divided by `<div>` elements with classes to make it more customisable.
+Like mentioned earlier, sections of code are divided by `<div>` elements with classes to make it more customisable.
 The div class **background** takes in class **content**, which includes everything you can see on the site.

 ![Weather App with CSS](public/screenshots/weather-app-css.png)